Skip to the main content

 Mental health workers work with a variety of clients one-on-one or in groups.
 Duties vary from one job to another.
 In general, mental health workers:

-• develop, organize, and help deliver mental health promotion and prevention programs
+• Develop, organize, and help deliver programs to promote mental health

 Working Conditions